nalmadi/EMIP-Toolkit/README.md

  - Adding source code lexical category tags to eye movement data using [srcML](https://www.srcml.org/). srcML is a static analysis tool and data format that provides very accurate syntactic categories (method signatures, parameters, function names, method calls, declarations and so on) for source code.
 We use it to enhance the eye movements dataset to enable better querying capabilities.

- - Downloading specific datasets from the [EMIP-Toolkit replication package](https://osf.io/j6vt3/) and other data sources.

 # Examples and tutorial:
-The Jupyter Notebook file "EMIP Toolkit Examples.ipynb" contains examples and a tutorial on using the EMIP Toolkit.
-The file describes the required file structure and raw EMIP files and metadata from http://emipws.org/.
+The Jupyter Notebook files contain examples and a tutorial on using the EMTK with each dataset.

-# Corrected Dataset:
-The directory “Corrected EMIP Dataset” includes our second contribution of a filtered, corrected, and processed version of the EMIP dataset.

-# Requirements:
-numpy

-pandas

-matplotlib

-Pillow

-requests